openvinotoolkit/model_server/docs/docker_container.md

 ```

 The model path could be local on docker container like mounted during startup or it could be Googe Cloud Storage path
 in a format `gs://<bucket>/model_path`.
-In this can it will be required to
+In this case it will be required to
-pass to the docker container GCS credentials
+pass GCS credentials to the docker container,
-unless GKE kubernetes cluster is used which handled the authorization automatically.
+unless GKE kubernetes cluster, which handled the authorization automatically,
+ is used.

 Below is an example presenting how to start docker container with a support for GCS paths to the models.
 The variable
 `GOOGLE_APPLICATION_CREDENTIALS` contain a path to GCP authentication key.